loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-04-quantum-gravity/chapter-060-dark-matter-uncollapsed.md

 ---
-title: "Chapter 060: Background Patterns = Undeveloped Configurations"
+title: "Chapter 060: Dark Matter = Uncollapsed"
 sidebar_label: "060.
-Background Patterns"
+Dark Matter Uncollapsed"
 ---

-# Chapter 060: Background Patterns = Undeveloped Configurations
+# Chapter 060: Dark Matter = Uncollapsed

-*Background patterns are not exotic entities but undeveloped mathematical configurations - structures that haven't yet committed to specific pattern states.
-They participate in pattern interactions because they carry mathematical weight, but don't exhibit definite properties because they haven't developed into specific configurations.*
+*Dark matter is the invisible scaffolding of the cosmos, comprising about 27% of the universe yet interacting only gravitationally with ordinary matter.
+This mysterious substance represents uncollapsed probability in ψ = ψ(ψ) - matter that exists in quantum superposition on cosmic scales, contributing gravitational effects without collapsing into definite states.*

 ## 60.1 The Background Pattern Principle